South Coast NSW History Story

 In its heyday, Candelo supported four general stores, seven blacksmiths, three hotels, its own newspaper, a doctor, a chemist, a tailor, a Convent and Convent-school, a maternity hospital and much more.

-Today, Candelo is well-known for its community energy: organising a Candelo Village Festival, a regular program of Candelo Arts Society events, the Candelo Agricultural, Horticultural and Dairy Show and monthly community markets.
+Today Candelo is well-known for its community energy: organising a Candelo Village Festival, a regular program of Candelo Arts Society events, the Candelo Agricultural, Horticultural and Dairy Show, and monthly community markets.